 Being able to spend a little time speaking with family members can help you to feel at ease.
 It reminds you of the past and makes it feel like you're home again when you're spending time with these people.
-This might be especially true if you have your parents, old friends, or grandparents to talk to.
+This might be especially true if you have strong relationships with your parents, old friends, or grandparents and can talk to them anytime.
 These are the people who watched you turn into the person that you are today, and that can provide a sense of comfort and relief.

 Not only that, but time with family can support your health.
 Studies show that having a meal with family at least once a day can reduce depressive symptoms and provide a host of other benefits.
 Whether that's your chosen family, extended family, or parents and siblings, spending time together matters, and it's positive for your overall wellbeing.

-At the end of the day, one of the greatest things about family can be summed up by saying that the familial bonds you've formed throughout your life are very strong.
-Even when you've had a falling out with certain people in your life, there's a likelihood that you'll be able to bury the hatchet due to the familial love that you have for one another.
+At the end of the day, one of the greatest things about family can be summed up by saying that the family bonds you've formed throughout your life are very strong.
+Even when you've had a falling out with certain people in your life, there's a likelihood that you'll be able to bury the hatchet due to the family love that you have for one another.